hyphacoop/handbook/Policies/accessibility.md

 # Accessibility Policy

 Hypha is committed to ensuring accessibility for all clients, employees, and members.
-This policy outlines our compliance with the Accessibility for Ontarians with Disabilities Act (AODA), 2005 and the Standard sur l'accessibilité des sites Web du gouvernement du Québec.
+This policy outlines our compliance with the [Accessibility for Ontarians with Disabilities Act 2005](https://www.ontario.ca/page/about-accessibility-laws#section-1) and the [Standard sur l'accessibilité des sites Web du gouvernement du Québec](https://www.quebec.ca/gouvernement/ministeres-organismes/cybersecurite-numerique/publications/standard-accessibilite-sites-web).

 ## Scope